 When transferring funds overseas, should you use CurrencyFair or Azimo?
 The answer to this question is not as easy as you might think.
 However, by understanding your individual requirements and comparing the features offered, picking one of the two should be simple.
 Regardless of which of these companies you choose, you will be better off than approaching a bank.

 Both companies specialize in international fund transfers, having served thousands of customers since they began operations.
 On Trustpilot, where users review online businesses, the Azimo vs. CurrencyFair comparison shows that one fares slightly better than the other.
-While CurrencyFair scores 9.6 out of 10, Azimo averages 9.0.
+While CurrencyFair scores 9.6 out of 10, Azimo averages at 9.0 out of 10.
 This does not mean you should turn to CurrencyFair without understanding the nuances of each company.

 Whether you should use Azimo or CurrencyFair requires that you address individual aspects of each.
-Accordingly, I have broken this comparison down into the following sections:
+Accordingly, this comparison is broken down into the following sections:

 - Exchange Rates